20 Chocolate Bars Perfect for Gifting

 The darkest chocolate we encountered, this bar is definitely not for the faint of heart.
 It's intense, fruity, and perfect for the adventurous chocoholics in your life.
 Started by former Peace Corps volunteers, Madécasse not only sources its cocoa from Madagascar, but is also striving to make all its chocolate there, from start to finish (a mission we wholeheartedly support!).

-The combination of chewy dried figs and crunchy pistachios enrobed in dark chocolate is a winner.
+Women-owned, Seattle-based jcoco is all about pairing high-quality cacao with unexpected ingredients.
+The new Boharat bar combines savory spices, including cumin, black pepper, cinnamon, and cloves with 60 percent cacao in a wonderfully harmonious chocolate.
 We also adore how this bar is portioned.
 Inside the package are three smaller, individually wrapped bars that are the ideal size for snacking (or stuffing the toe of a stocking!).
 But the best part?
 Anytime you purchase a bar, a serving of food is donated to someone in need.

 We're all about trying single-origin chocolate from different places and love coming across an area we haven't explored yet.
 Here, Haitian cacao takes center stage in a bar by Ethereal Confections in Woodstock, Illinois.
 It has a fruity, caramel-y flavor and is beautiful inside and out, thanks to the elegant molding and watercolor packaging.